 Skip to main content

-Even with the technology in place for Enhanced 911 service, if the computer system does not contain a “locatable” address – a street address – to which dispatchers can direct emergency responders, the benefits of the Enhanced 911 system are drastically reduced.
+Even with the technology in place for 911 service, if the computer system does not contain a “dispatchable” address – a street address – to which dispatchers can direct emergency responders, the benefits of the 911 system are drastically reduced.

-Each town in Vermont is required to designate a Municipal 911 Coordinator.
+Each town in Vermont is required to provide updates to the 911 Board office as per § 7056.

 Without your ongoing efforts as a Municipal 911 Coordinator, the System cannot work as designed.
-We need your assistance in maintaining the most accurate locatable information possible.
+We need your assistance in maintaining the most accurate dispatchable information possible.

 Decreasing response time can prevent millions of dollars in property damages due to fire.
 In medical emergencies, a shorter response time can reduce death rates due to heart attacks, or injuries as well as other life threatening medical emergencies.